docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 using the flyout menu.

 flyout menu

-CHAPTER 2: The ExtendScript Toolkit

-The Script Editor

-18

 The favorite script locations that you define are also available to the Find and Replace dialog; see "Searching in text" on page 24.
 You can also examine and set favorite locations using the Favorites page of the Preferences dialog (Edit >